Limited company insurance

 Do I need employers' liability insurance for a limited company?

-If the limited company employs people – regardless of whether they're full-time, part-time, contracting or temporary – employers' liability cover is a legal requirement in the UK.
+If the limited company employs people – regardless of whether they're full-time, part-time, contracting or temporary – employers' liability cover is a legal requirement for most businesses in the UK.
 To find out more, read our guide to understanding if you need employers' liability insurance.

 If you're a limited company with employees, the only cover that's legally required is employers' liability.